redhat-developer/service-binding-operator/examples/knative_postgresql_customvar/README.md

 EOS
 ```

-Alternatively, you can perform the same task with this make command:
+Alternatively, we can perform the same task with this make command:

 ```shell
 make create-backing-db-instance